INF6420/w25-ZarinK1/README.md

 ## Wireframes

-Here are some wireframes showcasing what the sitelayout might look like.
+Here are some wireframes showcasing what the site layout might look like.
 I have included wireframes showcasing the homepage, about page, and contact page could possibly look like.

 ![Wireframe of Homepage](wireframes/Homepage.jpg)